-Name Change on RI Birth Certificate
+Name Change on Rhode Island Birth Certificate

 Gender Marker Change with Social Security

-***Important*** as of May 2012 it is no longer necessary to change your gender with social security before changing it on your RI driver’s license.
+As of May 2012 it is no longer necessary to change your gender with social security before changing it on your RI driver’s license.
 You also do not have to do this to change it on your US passport.

 In 2011, Social Security stopped the practice of sending “No Match” letters to employers when a person’s stated gender does not match the gender SSA has on file.

 In an effort to stream line this process the RI DMV updated this policy and created a form in May of 2012.
 Print out and complete the top section of this form the bottom half must be completed by a physician, licensed therapist or case/social worker.
 Follow the instructions listed on the form carefully.

-Gender Marker Change on RI Birth Certificate
+Gender Marker Change on Rhode Island Birth Certificate

 The new certificates will not be marked as amended on the gender marker line, but will be marked as amended on the name line if your name has been legally changed.